-In March 2026, we scanned 303 law firm websites and analyzed their font loading strategies, file counts, preloading practices, and font-display usage.
-Every data point in this article comes directly from that analysis.
+In a single point-in-time crawl we scanned 303 law firm websites and analyzed their font loading strategies, file counts, preloading practices, and font-display usage.
+This is what we found.

 Methodology